 Take Action.
 Make a Difference.

-Take a hard look at your school and local community, identify a Big idea (pollution, water quality, voting, communication, transportation, etc.) Use the CBL process to frame and challenge, deeply learn about it, and develop an app that solves the problem.
+Take a hard look at your school and local community, identify a Big idea (pollution, water quality, voting, communication, transportation, etc.) Use the CBL process to frame a challenge, learn about it, and develop an app that solves the problem.

 Share your process, progress and apps with the world using the hashtag #CBLWorld the CBL Facebook page and we will feature your stories on the CBL website.

 For computer science education week we are going to walk through the process of using Challenge Based Learning to use computational thinking and coding to solve a challenge.
 We invite you to join in and think about how you can identify a concern in your community and Code a Solution!